mikeqfu/pydriosm/README.md

 import pydriosm as dri
 ```

-Note that we can only get the subregion data that is available.
-To get a full list of subregion names, we can use
+The current version of the package deals only with subregion data files provided on the free server.
+To get a full list of subregion names that are available, you can use

 ```python
 subregion_list = dri.fetch_subregion_info_catalogue("GeoFabrik-subregion-name-list")
 print(subregion_list)
 ```

+Below is an example of using **.pbf** data of the "Greater London" area to demonstrate briefly some main functions this package can do.

-#### Downloading data <a name="downloading-data"></a>
+### Download data <a name="downloading-data"></a>

-To download the OSM data for a region (or rather, a subregion) of which the data extract is available, we just need to simply specify the name of the (sub)region.
-Let's say we would like to have data of the Greater London area:
+To download the OSM data for a region (or rather, a subregion) of which the data extract is available, you  need to specify the name of the region (e.g. "Greater London"):

 ```python
 subregion_name = 'Greater London'
 # or, subregion_name = 'london'; case-insensitive and fuzzy (but not toooo... fuzzy)
 ```

-Download **.pbf** data of 'Greater London':
+Download **.pbf** data of "Greater London":

 ```python
 dri.download_subregion_osm_file(subregion_name, osm_file_format=".osm.pbf",